Allegro10/shopify-utilities/benefits-bar/README.md

 ---

-The section comprises of a choice of either an image or SVG and text section.
+The section comprises of a choice of either an image or SVG and a text section.
 The section benefits with a number of colour options for background and text colour.
 Other options inlcude border radius to the inner container.

 ---